nicolaschotard/Clusters/README.rst

 The ``testdata`` directory contains a subset of the reprocessing data available for MACSJ2243.3-0935.
 It can be used as a test set of the code, but is not complete enough to run the full analysis.
-Here is the full structure and content of the directory, which has the exact same structure as a regulare DM stack output directory::
+Here is the full structure and content of this directory, which has the exact same structure as a regulare DM stack output directory::

   testdata/